realbozorgmehr/realbozorgmehr/README.md

 ## About Me

-My name is Abolfazl Kameli and I have been working in the field of server side programming for one year.
+My name is Abolfazl Kameli and I have been working in the field of server side programming for more than a year.
 In my personal life, i like to stick to my goals and work hard to achieve them.
 I enjoy learning new computer topics and am eager to gain more knowledge in my working field.